robert/robert.github.com/_posts/2018-10-31-programming-project-4-photomosaic.md

 ## The Plan

 As in all Programming Projects for Advanced Beginners, we'll build our program out of small components and intermediate milestones that we can test and verify individually.
-If these are new concepts to you then you can either take a quick detour and work through my previous programming projects (here's [#1][proj-1], [#2][proj-2] and [#3][proj-3a]), or push ahead with this project and pick things up as you go along.
+If small components and intermediate milestones are new concepts to you then you can either take a quick detour and work through my previous programming projects (here's [#1][proj-1], [#2][proj-2] and [#3][proj-3a]), or push ahead with this project and pick things up as you go along.

 We'll start by sketching out a brief plan, and then get right on to coding.
 Before reading any further, spend a few minutes drawing up a plan of your own.
 What should we work on first?
 What about after that?
 What sub-problems will we need to solve?
 What intermediate milestones can we use to make sure we're heading in the right direction?
 How can we test each milestone individually, even if we haven't yet finished the entire program?